 Periodically, the VA makes cost-of-living adjustments (COLA) to VA disability compensation and pension benefits to help ensure VA benefits are not diminished by inflation.
 The cost-of-living adjustments to the VA’s compensation and pension rates are the same percentage as for Social Security benefits.
 Vets who are disabled received an increase that is connected to the level of their disability rating.

-Veterans who retired in 2017 will receive a temporary partial COLA due to receiving an increase in January.
-Congress is still working on pay raises for current active duty service members, which is expected to be within the 2.1-2.3% range.
+The SSA determined the official COLA for 2022 to be a 5.9% increase.
+This is the largest increase since 1982.
+Congress is still working on pay raises for current active duty service members, which is expected to be 2.7%.
 Retired and disabled vets will see their benefits increase because an act of Congress is not required for COLA for these groups.

 Several types of claims can apply to disability compensation.
 They may be based upon disabilities that existed and became intensified during military service, disabilities that arose during active military service, or disabilities that became worse after leaving service.
 These claims include: